scottslowe/learning-tools/README.md

 **vagrant-docker-yaml**: This folder is an extension of "vagrant-docker" in that it provides the ability to specify the list of Docker containers that Vagrant will create in a separate YAML file.

+**docker-swarm**: This folder contains a `Vagrantfile` and supporting files to run a Consul-backed Docker Swarm cluster under Vagrant on your local system.

 ## License

 This content is licensed under the MIT License.